ixiaopan/blog/content/post/svd.md

-where $[x]_b$ is a set of scalars which represent the length along each axis of the coordinate system, and $P_b$ is the **change of coordinate matrix from the current basis to the basis which we want switch to**.
+where $[x]_b$ is a set of scalars which represent the length along each axis of the coordinate system, and $P_b$ is the **change of coordinate matrix from the current basis to the basis to which we are going to switch**.